niki123-sargam/customer_segmentation/README.md

-# 📊 Customer Segmentation Dashboard (RFM Analysis)
+# 📊 Customer Segmentation using RFM Analysis (Python & Power BI)

-## 📌 Project Overview
-This project focuses on analyzing customer purchase behavior using **RFM (Recency, Frequency, Monetary) analysis**.
-The goal is to segment customers into meaningful groups and build an interactive **Power BI dashboard** to support data-driven business decisions.

-The project covers the complete data lifecycle — from raw transaction data to customer insights and visualization.
+## 🔎 Problem Statement
+Businesses often struggle to understand which customers are most valuable, which are at risk of churn, and where to focus retention efforts.
+Raw transactional data alone does not provide actionable insights unless it is structured and analyzed effectively.

+This project addresses that problem by applying **RFM (Recency, Frequency, Monetary) analysis** to segment customers based on their purchasing behavior and presenting the insights through a clean, interactive Power BI dashboard.

 ---

-## 🧠 Key Objectives
+## 🎯 Project Objective
+The objective of this project is to:
-- Understand customer behavior based on purchase patterns
+- Analyze customer purchase behavior using transactional retail data
-- Segment customers into actionable groups (Regular, Loyal, At-Risk, New)
+- Segment customers into meaningful and actionable groups
-- Identify high-value customers and churn risks
+- Identify high-value, loyal, and at-risk customers
-- Create an executive-ready interactive dashboard
+- Build a professional dashboard to support data-driven business decisions

 ---

-## 🛠 Tools & Technologies Used
+## 🧠 Approach & Methodology
-- **Python** (Pandas, NumPy)
-- **Jupyter Notebook**
-- **Power BI**
-- **RFM Analysis**
+The project follows an end-to-end analytics workflow:

-- **Data Cleaning & EDA**
+1. **Data Cleaning & Preparation**
-- **GitHub** (Project version control)

----

-## 📂 Dataset
-- Online retail transactional dataset
-- Fields include:
-  - Invoice Date
-  - Customer ID
-  - Quantity
-  - Unit Price
-  - Country

----

-## ⚙️ Project Workflow
-1. **Data Cleaning**
-   - Removed missing and invalid values
+   - Removed missing and invalid customer records
-   - Converted date fields
+   - Converted date fields to proper datetime format
-   - Calculated total transaction value
+   - Created total transaction value from quantity and unit price

-2. **RFM Feature Engineering**
+2. **Feature Engineering (RFM Analysis)**
-   - Recency: Days since last purchase
+   - **Recency**: Days since the customer’s most recent purchase
-   - Frequency: Number of transactions
+   - **Frequency**: Number of transactions made by the customer
-   - Monetary: Total spend per customer
+   - **Monetary**: Total spending by the customer

 3. **Customer Segmentation**
-   - Classified customers into:
+   - Customers were classified into segments such as:
+     - Loyal High-Value Customers
      - Regular Customers
-     - Loyal High-Value Customers
+     - New / Potential Customers
      - At-Risk Customers
-     - New / Potential Customers

-4. **Dashboard Development (Power BI)**
+4. **Data Visualization (Power BI)**
-   - Customer distribution by segment
-   - Revenue contribution by segment
-   - Recency vs Monetary scatter analysis
-   - Line charts and pie charts for insights
-   - KPI cards for summary metrics
+   - Built an interactive dashboard with KPIs, bar charts, pie charts, line charts, and scatter plots
+   - Focused on clarity, consistency, and business storytelling

 ---

-## 📊 Dashboard Highlights
+## 📊 Dashboard Insights
+The Power BI dashboard provides insights such as:
+- Distribution of customers across different segments
-- Interactive filters by customer segment
+- Revenue contribution by each customer segment
-- Visual comparison of customer value
 - Identification of high-value and churn-risk customers
-- Clean and professional business-ready layout
+- Relationship between recency, frequency, and monetary value
+- Actionable insights for customer retention and targeting strategies

+---

+## 🛠 Tools & Technologies Used
+- **Python** (Pandas, NumPy)
+- **Jupyter Notebook**
+- **RFM Analysis**
+- **Power BI**
+- **CSV Dataset**
+- **GitHub** (Version Control & Project Hosting)

 ---